 One study showed that people in Mediterranean countries consume between 8 and 23 grams (g) of legumes daily.
 In contrast, Americans consumed less than 5 g a day.

 In one of my other articles, I shared a food and lifestyle pyramid for people with Rheumatoid Arthritis.
-The pyramid includes the amounts and types of food needed to prevent or reduce the risk of developing rheumatoid arthritis and reduce the inflammation and pain related to this disease.
+The pyramid outlines the amounts and types of food needed to prevent or reduce the risk of developing rheumatoid arthritis and to reduce the inflammation and pain associated with this disease.
 It was adapted to include scientifically proven foods with anti-inflammatory properties and exclude foods that can potentially cause more inflammation.
 In addition, recommendations about supplements, exercise, and mindfulness were added.
 My patients find it very easy to use and beneficial.

 4. Fish